Discovery Campervans Australia

 Often indescribable, the Flinders Ranges National Park is simply breathtaking, with incredible mountainous scenery, vegetation and all types of animal species that will keep you captivated.
 There are walks for all fitness levels, including a walk to Rawnsley Bluff, and another to Wilpena Lookout.
 The trek to Ferntree Falls is just as beautiful as the destination, and if you are quiet enough you will come across some local wildlife, and hear a chorus of birdlife in the trees.

-Although longer and more challenging, Wilcolo Creek bush walk, which take five hours, includes amazing scenery and take you on a circuit that will bring you to face to face with wildlife, panoramic views, winding creeks and undiscovered terrain.
+Although longer and more challenging, Wilcolo Creek bush walk, which takes five hours, includes amazing scenery and take you on a circuit that will bring you to face to face with wildlife, panoramic views, winding creeks and undiscovered terrain.

 For the more adventurous, the Brachina Gorge Geological Trail has been mapped out to trace the geological history of the region.
 These maps can be picked up at the Wilpena Pound Visitor Centre.
 The Bunyeroo Gorge is a mild and enjoyable walk for the family and takes about two hours.
 If you take the creek through the Heysen Range you end up at waterholes and cliff faces that will take your breath away, and is also a great spot for a relaxing picnic.